 At the same time though, the sustainability of health care systems remains a significant challenge to maintaining economic growth in rapidly aging societies with a declining working-age population.
 While important progress has been made over the last several years in improving the competitiveness and attractiveness of Japan as a market and is critical to fueling continued innovation in the future, promoting these trends requires more to be done especially in the these digital - related areas:

-More fundamentally, it has been publicly stated that Japan’s recent easing of restrictions for online medical services is just a temporary measure to cope with the ongoing pandemic.
-As is well recognized now, however, telemedicine could provide long -term, irrevocable benefits and convenience for Japanese society beyond COVID -19, not just to address the rising demands of a rapidly aging population but as a beneficial medical service for patients during public health crises.
+As is well recognized now, telemedicine could provide long -term, irrevocable benefits and convenience for Japanese society beyond COVID -19, not just to address the rising demands of a rapidly aging population but as a beneficial medical service for patients during public health crises.

 - Digital Therapeutics (DTx).
 Digital therapeutics, a new category of digital medicine, have the potential to revolutionize health care as health systems evolve to incorporate new technology and promote the practice of personalized, evidence -based health care.
 DTx enable HCPs to provide individualized, simplified, and optimal care for patients.
 DTx take many forms, but one compelling example is sensor technology.
 The use of flexible, noninvasive personal sensors to detect, monitor, and evaluate disease are contributing to improved patient outcomes and enhancing our understanding of disease within the medical community.
 For example, electrophysiological sensors monitor muscle disorder changes in patients with neurological conditions (e.g., Parkinson’s disease, multiple sclerosis, and epilepsy); tactile pressure sensors provide physicians with accurate, real -time information for patients with cardiovascular disease, eye diseases, and lung disease s; and chemical sensors detect signals in the body associated with disease biomarkers, such as glucose and environmental contaminants.